-A principle Contractor is appointed by the client to control the construction of any project involving more than one contractor.
+A Principal Contractor is appointed by the client to control the construction of any project involving more than one contractor.

-What must a Principle Contractor do under the CDM Regulations?
+What must a Principal Contractor do under the CDM Regulations?

 The Principal Contractor and anyone they appoint MUST have the skills, knowledge & Experience (SKE) to take on the role.
 Examples of demonstrating SKE include: